Gatlinburg vs. Pigeon Forge: A Smoky Mountains Vacation Guide

 Being so close to the Smoky Mountains, Gatlinburg has lodging that immerses visitors in the expansive wilderness.
 You can stay in cabins, hotels, and bed and breakfasts that fit the town ambiance perfectly.

 At Elk Springs Resort, we offer cabins that come equipped with hot tubs, fireplaces, pools, and more to make your stay unforgettable.
-Whether you need a group cabin or a creekside oasis, our amenities can ensure you get the most out of your wilderness experience.
+Whether you need a Gatlinburg group cabin rentals or a creekside oasis, our amenities can ensure you get the most out of your wilderness experience.

 Pigeon Forge: Small-town Feel or Lavish Furnishings